ChrisPritchard/Tetris/README.md

 # Tetris

-Classic tetris, implemented in F# with MonoGame and CoreRT.
+Classic tetris, implemented in F# with MonoGame.
 An exercise in functional programming and game solution design.

 ## Supported platforms